Representation Learning by Ranking across multiple tasks: Experiment

 \subsection{Classification Task}

-In the classification task, the learned representation should be able to make good use of linear classifiers such as softmax to solve classification tasks.
-This paper will first use Cross-Entropy loss and its variant ~\cite{liu2016large} and the supervised contrast learning algorithm SupCon~\cite{caron2020unsupervised} as the comparison algorithm, and then use the classification accuracy rate of linear softmax classifier on the popular CIFAR-10 and CIFAR-100 dataset to estimate the approximate NDCG loss.
+In the classification task, the learned representation should be able to effectively utilize linear classifiers such as softmax to solve classification problems.
+This paper uses Cross-Entropy loss and its variant~\cite{liu2016large}, as well as the supervised contrastive learning algorithm SupCon~\cite{caron2020unsupervised}, as comparison algorithms.
+Then, the classification accuracy of a linear softmax classifier on the popular CIFAR-10 and CIFAR-100 datasets is used to evaluate the approximate NDCG loss.

-\subsubsection{implementation details}
+\subsubsection{Implementation Details}

-For the approximate NDCG loss, this paper uses the standard residual network: resnet-50 as the encoder, and then imitates the standard practice ~\cite{chen2020simple} to add a small projection network composed of two-layer MLP and Relu activation function behind the residual network.
-We use standard Adam optimizer~\cite{kingma2014adam}
+For the approximate NDCG loss, this paper uses the standard residual network, ResNet-50, as the encoder.
+Following the standard practice~\cite{chen2020simple}, a small projection network composed of a two-layer MLP and ReLU activation function is added after the residual network.
+We use the standard Adam optimizer~\cite{kingma2014adam}.